axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

 the process (like I used to).

 To be honest, there is a ton of information one has to process and this might be a little overwhelming in the beginning.
+I'll try to guide you through what to read first and not get lost.
+At the end of this article I have compiled a list of helpful links.

-There are bits and pieces
+There are bits and pieces that I took from discussion on irc or questions in [Ruby-sig][] mailing list.

-In the rest of the article I am focusing on `ruby >= 1.9.1` and Fedora >= 19.
+I am focusing on `ruby >= 1.9.1` and Fedora >= 19.
+[Different][wiki-old] guidelines
-[Different][wiki-old] guidelines apply to previous versions.
+apply to previous versions.
+Maybe I will dedicate a section of how to build on older versions or EPEL, but that is not my priority for now.

 [TOC]

 ## Where to begin
-### gem2rpm

-- Previously the gem2rpm used to create a variable rubyabi = 1.9.1 and call ruby(abi) = %{rubyabi}, which is now done by "ruby(release)"?
-Those two are functionally same, right?

-More or less the ruby(release) is typically used without version and if the version is used, it should be MRI version, not ABI version.
-Prefer to put %check after %install

-1) it is optional section, so it is nice to see %prep, %build and %install all in one look not disturbed by any other section
-2) it depends on implementation, but the %check section might be executable only on installed package.
-If that is the case, then it is natural to see it after the %install section
-3) during the build, the %check is executed after %install section, so it is just convenient to follow the order in .spec file as well.
+If you are completely new to packaging then [How to create an RPM package](https://fedoraproject.org/wiki/How_to_create_an_RPM_package) is a good starting point.
+The next step is to read [Packaging Ruby](https://fedoraproject.org/wiki/Packaging:Ruby) for specific Ruby guidelines.

+In short you should do

 ## Anatomy of a spec file